jim-rhoades/UIDevice-SpecificModel/README.md

 print(UIDevice.current.specificModel.identifier)
 ```

-Note that if the specific model can't be determined - most likely because Apple released a new model not included here - `specificModel.name` will instead return the device identifier.
+Note that if the specific model can't be determined - most likely because Apple released a new model not yet handled by the code - `specificModel.name` will instead return the device identifier.